-Tea ceremony experience
+Tea ceremony experience in English

 If you’re visiting Kyoto for the first time, receive a cultural introduction to the country during a tea ceremony in traditional kimonos.
 In this class, you can experience the tea ceremony in a 100-year-old old house away from the downtown area, wearing a precious antique kimono.
 You can also learn the etiquette of tea ceremony and how to make delicious matcha tea in English.
 Mr. Toku Miyagawa, the fourth generation owner of the kimono store, has a long career as a specialist of tea ceremony and kimono.
 He will give you a lecture on kimonos and show you kimonos suitable for various occasions.
 Of course, you can also enjoy taking pictures in kimono in a traditional tea room.
 Wearing rare and valuable antique kimonos and learning about the tea ceremony is a unique experience here.